A sourdough starter is a simple way of making bread without using shop bought yeast, instead you rely on naturally occurring yeasts.

 You will need a large container, I use a container designed for holding a bag of flour, but have also used large kilner jars.

 You will also need flour and warm water.
-I don’t tend to measure what I add but you are looking for a batter type of mixture, so around 50/50 works well.
+I don’t tend to measure what I add but you are looking for a thick batter, so around 50/50 works well.
 Give it a good whisk, cover loosely and set it aside – Don’t forget it is going to be fermenting so don’t clip your lid on!

 After a couple of days you should see signs of fermentation, tiny bubbles, like the image at the top of the page.
 If you smell it, it should be taking on a sharp, almost vinegary smell.
 Add some more flour and water, whisk and set it aside again.